In many ways, the ROG Rapture GT-AX11000 Pro is the upgrade to Asus's GT-AX11000 that came out more than three years ago.

 DFS shares airspace with radar signals, which have priority.
 Using DFS for Wi-Fi, therefore, can cause intermittent disconnections.

-And that means the GT-AX11000 Pro's 5GHz band can deliver the same speed (4.8Gbps) and reliability as the 6GHz band of a Wi-Fi 6E router, but likely at a better range.
+That means the GT-AX11000 Pro's 5GHz band can deliver the same speed (4.8Gbps) and reliability as the 6GHz band of a Wi-Fi 6E router, but likely at a better range.

 But, on the flip side, that doesn't mean much since this portion of the band is not currently supported by any client.

-Until such clients are available -- and they might never be -- the UNII-4 portion is only useful when you use the GT-AX11000 Pro in a fully wireless AiMesh configuration via multiple units or a mix of supported broadcasters.
+Until such clients are available—and they might never be—the UNII-4 portion is only useful when you use the GT-AX11000 Pro in a fully wireless AiMesh configuration via multiple units or a mix of supported broadcasters.

 And on this front, Asus currently has the most UNII-4-ready hardware combos, as shown in the list below.